Porsche 996 years to avoid — most common problems

 Along with the issues that could ruin the engine of a 996, there’s also the exhaust trouble that many drivers have reported.
 Namely, some of the exhaust joints are prone to rust and corrosion after a long time of usage, and that could lead to a serious issue with the exhaust.

 The exhaust pipe has to be fitted in a certain way when it comes to this car due to the rear-mounted engine, so these joints had to be used to properly lead the exhaust gases away.
-Therefore, this caused a ruckus with rusty joints that could sometimes lead to exhaust pipe breakdowns and costly repairs.
+Therefore, this caused a ruckus with rusty joints that produced a rattling sound and could lead to exhaust pipe breakdowns and costly repairs.

 Along with all these problems, 996 owners have also complained about the suspension.
 Precisely, the problem was in the corroded metal parts and bad control arm bushings that degrade over time.
 The suspension system of the 996 is designed in a way that requires the entire system to be properly fitted.